apollographql/datasource-rest/README.md

 You do this by overriding the `requestDeduplicationPolicyFor` method in your class.
 This method takes an URL and a request, and returns a policy object with one of three forms:

-- `{policy: 'deduplicate-during-request-lifetime', deduplicationKey: string}`: This is the default behavior for GET requests.
+- `{policy: 'deduplicate-during-request-lifetime', deduplicationKey: string}`: This is the default behavior for `GET` requests.
 If a request with the same deduplication key is in progress, share its result.
 Otherwise, start a request, allow other requests to de-duplicate against it while it is running, and forget about it once the request returns successfully.
-- `{policy: 'deduplicate-until-invalidated', deduplicationKey: string}`: This was the default behavior for GET requests in versions prior to v5.
+- `{policy: 'deduplicate-until-invalidated', deduplicationKey: string}`: This was the default behavior for `GET` requests in versions prior to v5.
 If a request with the same deduplication key is in progress, share its result.
 Otherwise, start a request and allow other requests to de-duplicate against it while it is running.
 All future requests with policy `deduplicate-during-request-lifetime` or `deduplicate-until-invalidated` with the same `deduplicationKey` will share the same result until a request is started with policy `do-not-deduplicate` and a matching entry in `invalidateDeduplicationKeys`.
-- `{ policy: 'do-not-deduplicate'; invalidateDeduplicationKeys?: string[] }`: This is the default behavior for non-GET requests.
+- `{ policy: 'do-not-deduplicate'; invalidateDeduplicationKeys?: string[] }`: This is the default behavior for non-`GET` requests.
 Always run an actual HTTP request and don't allow other requests to de-duplicate against it.
 Additionally, invalidate any listed keys immediately: new requests with that `deduplicationKey` will not match any requests that currently exist in the request cache.

 The default implementation of this method is: